Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 THE FORGOTTEN COAST

 The characters drive for hours through the humming tunnel lit by yellow sodium-vapor.
-The white mist is blinding when they emerge on the Forgotten Coast.
-A cracked asphalt highway cuts through a misty, mountain forest ahead.
+The white haze is blinding as they emerge on the Forgotten Coast.
+A cracked asphalt highway cuts through a suffocating mountain forest.

 A strange smell occurs on the road.
 Familiar, but indescribable.
 There’s nothing but static on the radio.